illepic/my-site/content/utilities/alfred/snippets/index.md

 ---
 title: Alfred Workflow for Snippets
 weight: 3
-teaser_text: "An Alfred Workflow for managing text and code snippets with tag support."
+excerpt: "An Alfred Workflow for managing text and code snippets with tag support."
 tags:
   - Alfred
   - productivity